 Hip replacement surgery - In this surgery, a prosthesis replaces the hip joint or a part of the hip.
 Through this replacement surgery, the femoral head and acetabulum are replaced.
 Hip fractures are also fixed.
 It is of two types, partial hip replacement and total hip replacement.

 Knee replacement surgery - In knee arthroplasty, surgeons remove the injured or damaged parts of the knee joint and replace them with plastic or metal parts.
 The types of knee arthroplasty are total knee replacement, Partial knee replacement, Kneecap replacement, Complex knee replacement, and Cartilage restoration.

 Shoulder replacement surgery - The prosthesis (artificial parts) replaces the damaged part of the shoulder joint in this surgery.
 This procedure destroys the source of dysfunction and pain.
-Following are the types of shoulder arthroplasty include resurfacing hemiarthroplasty, hemiarthroplasty, stemless total shoulder arthroplasty, reverse total shoulder arthroplasty and anatomic total shoulder arthroplasty
+Different types of shoulder arthroplasty include resurfacing hemiarthroplasty, hemiarthroplasty, stemless total shoulder arthroplasty, reverse total shoulder arthroplasty and anatomic total shoulder arthroplasty

 Wrist replacement surgery - In this arthroplasty, the injured parts of the wrist bones are replaced with artificial parts.
 The surgery improves the stability of the wrist bone.